lust4life/display-resolution/README.md

   -w, --width     Required.
 Width of the screen

   -h, --height    Required.
 Height of the screen

+  -r, --refreshrate Optional.
+Refresh rate of the screen

   -t, --test      (Default: false) Test resolution change or actually perform the change.